How To Prove You Have Suffered From Permanent Injuries After A Car Accident

 - Liability - You must have evidence that the other driver engaged in negligent conduct, such as violating a traffic law.

 - Damages - You must provide evidence to back up the compensation you demand, such as medical bills, pay statements, expert opinions regarding future losses, and more.

 You can expect the insurance company to challenge your claim and offer much less than you deserve up front.
 Your lawyer can negotiate for the full amount you deserve and, if necessary, file a personal injury lawsuit on your behalf.
 Proving a permanent injury is only one step in the process of receiving compensation from an at-fault driver.

 How an NYC Car Accident Lawyer Can Help

-If you suffered permanent injuries in a car accident in the Bronx, speak to an experienced personal injury lawyer as soon as possible.
-Contact The Law Offices of Ivan M. Diamond today or dial (718) 588-2000 to schedule a free consultation and learn if we can help you.
+If you suffered permanent injuries in a car accident in the Bronx, speak to an experienced Bronx personal injury lawyer as soon as possible.
+Contact Ivan Diamond, Bronx Personal Injury Lawyer today or dial (718) 588-2000 to schedule a free consultation and learn if we can help you.